 Special Effect Failure: The magic spell used to turn Mirinoi's inhabitants to stone is an obvious Photoshop filter.

 Additionally, the box that originally contained the Lights of Orion is a modern lockbox.
-They didn't even paint it to make it look like an ornate, ancient treasure chest.
+Even more baffling is that it's initially located in a more ancient-looking treasure chest.

 Trakeena killing Villamax in the Grand Finale.
 Villamax refuses to open fire on a spaceship filled with civilians, but Trakeena is hard-pressed on it.
 Trakeena then lays down a Curb-Stomp Battle on Villamax and kills him.

 Vindicated by History: Inverted.
 It used to be known as one of the best Power Rangers seasons at the time when it first aired but fans becoming more aware of it's flaws and having morepopularseasonssince leaves Lost Galaxy in a strange middle ground, considered better than average but not well liked enough to be a fan favorite.